MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/tvm-security-recommendation.md

 - [**Exception options**](tvm-exception.md) - Submit an exception, provide justification, and set exception duration if you can't remediate the issue yet.

 >[!NOTE]
 >When a software change is made on a device, it typically takes 2 hours for the data to be reflected in the security portal.
-Configuration changes can take 12 hours.
 However, it may sometimes take longer.
+Configuration changes can take anywhere from 4 to 24 hours.

 ### Investigate changes in device exposure or impact